 The Chia Egg recipe is an easy one to make and is so versatile!
-Learn how you can use chia in your favorite baked goods.
-This egg substitute can be a go-to favorite because it is a great binder and it’s healthy too!
+Why would you use chia in your favorite baked goods?
+Because this egg substitute is a great binder and it’s healthy, too!

 When I was vegetarian and thinking about a vegan diet, I did so in a series of steps.
 The very first, and easiest for me, was to give up eggs.